Wuxia and Jianghu — Fairy Tale of the Adult World

 Li Xunhuan, an upright official with exceptional martial skills, got supplanted and quitted from politics.

-After seeing his savior Long, also a good friend, who has been suffering lovesickness to his fiancé, Li Xunhuan started to act like a horrible person and behaved distant, which made his fiancé choose Long.
+After seeing his savior Long, also a good friend, who has been suffering lovesickness toward his fiancé, Li Xunhuan started to act like a horrible person and behaved distant, which made his fiancé choose Long.

 Li Xunhuan gave out most of his money to this newly wedded couple and left.